 - Best Nintendo Switch games

 - Best Nintendo Switch and Switch Lite cases

-- Best Nintendo Switch controllers for 2020
+- Best Nintendo Switch controllers

 Tetris 99 is the free game on Nintendo Switch.
 Although you’ll need a Nintendo Switch Online membership to play, the game itself is free to download.
 Unlike a traditional Tetris game, 99 has you facing off against 99 other players in a battle royale.
 If you get a double, triple, or a Tetris, you send some junk — unfinished lines — to your opponent, filling their board and potentially sending them back to the main menu to start a new game.

 There is something so visceral and frantic about battling head to head with other players in Tetris.
 Thankfully, if you want a more relaxed experience, that’s available, too, in the form of the Big Block DLC.
 It’ll run you $10, but considering the base game is free, it’s an easy sell.

 Super Mario 35